 However, the biggest downside of first-party Synology applications is that you need a Synology for them to operate.
 When you use a program like Nextcloud, that will no longer be a requirement, meaning that if you purchase a separate device like a TerraMaster NAS or decide to build your own, you’ll be able to migrate your Nextcloud instance to the new device.
 For this reason, it’s a good idea to at least consider running Nextcloud on your Synology NAS.

-If you follow the tutorial below, you must be willing to install Portainer on your NAS!
+If you follow the tutorial below on how to set up Nextcloud on a Synology NAS, you must be willing to install Portainer on your NAS!

 How to Set Up Nextcloud on a Synology NAS